BrainTech/pisak/doc/whatisit.rst

 .. image:: images/Struktura_PISAKa.png
    :width: 500pt

-As the group of disabled people is very heterogenous PISAK is made as customisable as possible, we try to utilise this rule on macroscale(you are able to choose which applications to launch through the config) and microscale(every application is configurable through the config files, corresponding jsons and a css file).
+As the group of disabled people is very heterogenous PISAK is made as customisable as possible, we try to utilise this rule on macroscale (you are able to choose which applications to launch through the config) and microscale (every application is configurable through the config files, corresponding jsons and a css file).

-Each application can be run separately by invoking/running it's `app.py` (see :doc:`dev_first_steps`).
+Each application can be run separately by invoking/running `pisak-appName` e.g. `pisak-speller` (see :doc:`dev_first_steps`).

 An application is build through stacking together different `widgets` in a json file by their `gtype_name's` and defining their `properties`.